Achievable logoAchievable logo

 • Trigonometry: Uncommon

-Since you’ll be tested on everything, you’ll need to learn and practice everything.
-However, it’s good to be aware of how much of an impact that practice will have on your overall score.
-For example, trigonometry might be your weakest subject, but there are very few questions on that topic.
-So, it may be more beneficial for you to practice geometry if you’re also weak in that area.
+Since you’ll be tested on everything, you need to learn and practice every category.
+At the same time, it’s useful to think about how much each area affects your score.
+For example, trigonometry might be your weakest subject, but there are relatively few trigonometry questions.
+If you’re also weak in geometry, practicing geometry may raise your score more because those questions appear more often.